Jeff Stoutland’s one-liners are famous, but to some Eagles players, he’s their ‘sports father’

 “He works a lot, and that’s fine.
 He is devoted to his other family,” Allison said.
 “That’s what we say.”

-But Allison is also devoted to this “other family.”
+But Allison also is devoted to this “other family.”

 The funniest moment of the episode came when Allison recalled meeting Kelce’s wife, Kylie, early in their relationship.
 After an Eagles win, she remembered Kylie being much taller than her.
-Still, she affectionately warned her, “If you [expletive] with [Jason], I’ll kill you,” Allison said with a laugh.
+Still, she affectionately warned Kylie, “If you [expletive] with [Jason], I’ll kill you,” Allison said with a laugh.

 » READ MORE: Eagles’ Jeff Stoutland on bittersweet feeling of Jason Kelce retiring: ‘These guys are your family’